visajkapadia/numpy-tutorial/README.md

 # numpy-tutorial

-This repository will help beginners to learn about NumPy library.
+This repository will help beginners to get started with NumPy library.